stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - The interrupt request / break (IRQ/BRK) event.
 - The non-maskable interrupt (NMI) event.

 It is required that you include a handler in your program code for each of these three event types, with each handler simply being a subroutine that gets invoked by the CPU when the corresponding event type occurs.
 An [interrupt vector table](https://en.wikipedia.org/wiki/Interrupt_vector_table) is used to map each of the three event types to its handler.
 Each entry in the table is simply the address of the handler.
 The very last six bytes of the CPU address space, $FFFA to $FFFF, is reserved for this table.
 Every program that you write for the NES must include it and it must be found at that particular range of addresses.
-Note that the table is not executable code -- it is simply a sequence of three two-byte addresses.
+Note that the table is not executable code &mdash; it is simply a sequence of three two-byte addresses.

 The three addresses, or vectors, in the table are organised as follows: